Photo by Ngoc Hoang on Unsplash (@nhungoc1508)

 DetailLes Lacs de l’Eau d’Heure

-The largest lake area in Belgium, popular for outdoor recreation.
+The largest lake complex in Belgium, offering stunning natural landscapes and diverse outdoor activities.

 DetailLeffe Abbey